WaleedYousaf/football-roster/README.md

   - map
   - shift
   - unshift
+  - slice

+    The slice() method returns a shallow copy of a portion of an array into a new array object selected from start to end (end not included) where start and end represent the index of items in that array.
+The original array will not be modified.
+The params are

+    `slice(start, end)`

+    where start (not required) is index at which to start extraction and if its undefined, start is 0th index.
+End (not required) used to extract upto but not including that index.

+    A negative index can be used, indicating an offset from the end of the sequence. slice(2,-1) extracts the third element through the second-to-last element in the sequence.

+    If end is omitted, slice extracts through the end of the sequence (arr.length)

+    Returns a new array containing the extracted elements.

   - splice

+    Mutates the array by removing or replacing and/or adding the new elements.
+The params are

+    `splice(start, deleteCount, item1, item2, itemN)`

+    where start is the index (required param) to start from, deleteCount (not required) is the number of items to be deleted from that index (can be 0 or in minus) and item/item...(not required) are the items to be added after that start index.
+    Slice returns the array of removed elements

   - reduce

     Takes 2 arguments, the first one is a callback method, which further takes